Skip to main content

 Environment Variables:

-• CACHING (bool): Enable/disable caching (default: false)
+• CACHING (bool): Enable/disable caching (default: true).
+Set to false to disable session storage and conversational memory.

 • CACHE_HOST (str): Redis hostname (default: "localhost")